How do I troubleshoot packet loss on my AWS VPN connection?

 hping3 -S -c 50 -V <Private IP of EC2 instance or on-premises host>

-Note: By default, hping3 sends TCP headers to the target host's port 0 with a winsize of 64 without the tcp flag on.
+Note: By default, hping3 sends TCP headers to the target host's port 0 with a winsize of 64 and without the tcp flag on.

-Packet capture samples using tcpdump or Wireshark
+Packet capture samples with tcpdump or Wireshark

-Install tcpdump on Amazon Linux:
+tcpdump on Amazon Linux:

 sudo yum install tcpdump